 We want energy to be fair.
 That’s why we have one single “Vari-Fair” tariff – if you’re with us, you know you’re on our best deal.

 We want energy to be transparent.
 That’s why we show how our tariff compares to all other suppliers on our homepage.

 We want energy to be affordable.
 That’s why we’re quick to pass savings on to our members.
 In fact, we just did exactly that.

 As ever, we’d love to hear your opinions on this stuff.
-If you don’t agree (or if you do!), please let us know in the Bulb Community or in the comments section below.
+If you don’t agree (or if you do!), please let us know in the Bulb Community.
 Thanks!